You are here

 The Jack Case Center at the Y-12 National Security Complex.

-Our cleanup portfolio for Y-12 includes removing mercury-contaminated soils contributing to surface water contamination and contaminant migration off-site via the Upper East Fork Poplar Creek.
+The cleanup portfolio for Y-12 includes removing mercury-contaminated soils contributing to surface water contamination and contaminant migration off-site via the Upper East Fork Poplar Creek.
 Additionally, EM will address Bear Creek Valley sites contributing to surface water contamination.
-Finally, our program has 15 building demolition projects planned that will eliminate 99 buildings totaling 3.4 million square feet.

 EM’s goals for Y-12 are to: